makersacademy/alexa-ruby-course/modules/3/walkthrough.md

 Running in the Service Simulator, or on any Alexa-enabled device, we receive the first message first, and the second message for all subsequent requests.

-> If you’re using the Service Simulator, don’t forget to refresh the page to start a new session with Alexa.
+> If you’re using the Service Simulator, don’t forget to hit the 'Reset' button, or refresh the page, to start a new session with Alexa.

+#### Persisting information to the Session Attributes

 However, there’s a problem: at the moment, the user will first hear “This is the first question”, and then they’ll hear “This is question number 2” _forever_ – regardless of how many times they ask.
 We need a way to **persist information** about how many questions the user has asked, and reference it between requests.